In Depth Baby Product Reviews Led by a Pediatrician

 REASONS TO AVOID

 Lighten the load with the J World New York Sunrise Rolling Backpack.
-This contender is full of features like wheels, organization, and versatility, like no other contender in our review.
-If you prefer to take a break from rolling, clip the padded shoulder straps into place and wear it backpack-style.
-The main compartment is roomy, and the front pocket is overflowing with extras.
+This versatile contender is best for kids who prefer rolling over carrying.
+When rolling isn't possible, padded shoulder straps clip into place for a comfortable backpack carry style.
+The main compartment is roomy and has plenty of space for books and binders, and the front pocket is packed with extras.
 The adjustable handle extends to 34 or 39 inches to accommodate a variety of user heights.
+“It works well for school, and I think it would work well for travel, too,” said one tester after loading it up and noticing how easily it rolls.

 Your child will travel in style with the J World New York, a versatile backpack that makes carrying items to and from school easy.